Henley Private Wealth Migration Report 2025: Fact, Fiction, or Marketing?

 But it is not a deep economic analysis.

-It tells us where rich people say they’re going — but not why, how long they’ll stay, or what impact it has on public finances, labor markets, or long-term growth.
+It tells us where rich people say they're going — but not why, or what impact it has on public finances.
+This represents a pivotal moment, where there's a deepening perception that headline numbers are more important than real data.

 What Henley Gets Right — And What They Miss